NextechSystems/selectapidocspub/source/includes/_slot.md

 ### Remarks
 * Slots will not be returned for appointment resources without a provider configured.
 In addition, slots will not be returned if the linked provider is not listed in the Practitioner API resource.
 A provider is not returned as a Practitioner unless their Contacts module record has the Linked User setting configured.
+* Slots will not return for an appointment-type that has a default slot duration of 0 minutes, unless a slot-length > 0 is specified.
+* This endpoint is to be used during the act of scheduling an appointment.
+* This call is used to find available appointment times for one patient appointment, based on the desired appointment type, purpose, and provider.
+* This endpoint should **not** be used to generically find all open times on the schedule for display purposes, or data syncing.